Is DMD Hereditary? 6 Facts About Genetic Testing

 When it comes to figuring out what genetic testing results mean, you’re not on your own.
 Genetic testing is typically paired with genetic counseling.

-During this process, you meet with a genetic counselor, who can help you understand your results.
-They can explain which mutations are present in your child’s cells and what effect this may have on their health.
+During this process, you meet with a genetic counselor, who can help you understand your child’s genetic testing results.
+They can explain which mutations are in your child’s cells and what effect this may have on their health.

 Based on the results, a genetic counselor can also help you understand whether genetic testing may be beneficial for other people in your family.
 Knowing whether you have a gene mutation that causes DMD helps you be more informed about your health and the health of any potential future children.